WHAT WE DO

 The Johnson Counseling Center is a licensed mental health clinic with a reputation for providing the highest quality comprehensive mental health services.
 Founded in 1953, the center was named after author, educator and civil rights leader James Weldon Johnson.
 Generations of families continue to use the Center and attest to our history of successful services.
 These services are provided by sensitive, experienced mental health professionals and are offered to children, adolescents, adults and older persons living in East Harlem and surrounding neighborhoods.

-Children’s Blended Case Management provides services for children and adolescents ages 5-18 with serious emotional difficulties.
+Children’s Care Management provides services for children and adolescents ages 5-18 with serious emotional difficulties.
 The program works with children and their families to identify and utilize mental health counseling and, other supportive services and resources.
 Services will help the child/adolescent remain with their family and in the community.
-Our case managers have helped many children/adolescents and their families find specialized programs and services to meet their needs.
+Our care managers have helped many children/adolescents and their families find specialized programs and services to meet their needs.